williamgrosset/fokus/README.md

 ![](https://github.com/williamgrosset/fokus/blob/master/png/example.gif)

 ## Development
-Fokus follows the [AirBnB JavaScript style guide](https://github.com/airbnb/javascript) and uses `eslint` to enfource conventions _(linting currently being added)_.
-The following outlines the step-by-step process on how to contribute to the chrome extension and where each file can be located.
+The [fokus](https://chrome.google.com/webstore/detail/fokus/kapnmpfkldbacoamceiggkcoaepfgiea?hl=en-US) chrome extension uses `eslint` to enfource conventions with the [AirBnB JavaScript style guide](https://github.com/airbnb/javascript).
+The following information outlines the step-by-step process on how other developers can contribute to the open source project.

 ### How to contribute
 1. Let me know about your idea (williamhgrosset@gmail.com) - I'd love to hear from you. :relaxed: